Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Low-Rank Bandit Algorithm

-The details of the proof will be discussed in Section~\ref{SS.
-Regret Analysis}.
-As emphasized earlier, the low-rank structure helps lower the regret.
-To be more specific, we use low-rank estimators rather than the empirical mean of the arms to select the targeted arms in the first phase so that we can learn the arms faster.
-Indeed, in order to select the optimal arm into the targeted set, we need to control the estimation error within the order of $O(h)$ (see Lemma \ref{lemma:candidates} in Appendix \ref{app:target-set}).
-When there are $d_rd_c$ number of arms, low-rank estimators only use $O(\mathfrak{r}(d_r+d_c)\log T/h^2)$ explorations to achieve the aforementioned estimation accuracy (shown earlier by Theorem \ref{prop:optimal_h}), whereas empirical mean estimator needs $O(d_rd_c\log T/h^2)$ explorations.
+As emphasized earlier, we use low-rank estimators rather than the empirical mean of the arms to select the targeted arms in the first phase so that we can learn the arms faster and lower the regret.
+Indeed, in order to select the optimal arm into the targeted set, we need to control the estimation error within the order of $O(h)$ (Lemma \ref{lemma:candidates}).
+When there are $d^2$ number of arms, low-rank estimators only use $\tilde O(\rrank^2 d/h^2)$ number of explorations to achieve the aforementioned estimation accuracy (shown earlier by Lemma \ref{prop:forced-samp-est}), whereas empirical mean estimator needs $\tilde O(d^2/h^2)$ number of explorations.
 This is because empirical mean estimator for each arm only focuses on information for that particular arm, ignoring helpful information from other arms.

-The filtering resolution $h$ plays a very important role in the regret analysis.
-By setting $h$ properly, we can filter out undesirable arms and deal with a much smaller arm set to minimize the regret.
-In the next subsection, we discuss how $h$ balances regrets of the two phases in Algorithm \ref{alg:low-rank}.
+We elaborate further on this point in Remark~\ref{rmk:benefit_low_rank} after more in-depth analysis.